-- (a) A proof of claim filed under the court's electronic procedures has the same evidentiary effect as one filed under FED.
-R. BANKR.
-P. Rule 3001. - (b) An objection to claim must identify the claim by claimant, date filed, amount, secured or unsecured, and priority.
+(a) An objection to claim must list the claimant, the date the proof of claim was filed, the amount of the claim, and the classification of the claim as secured, priority unsecured or general unsecured.
 The legal and factual basis for the objection must be clear from the face of the pleading.
 The objection must include an affidavit signed by a person with personal knowledge supporting the objection.